-Indigenous presence only increased after Rosa Iveth Montezuma of the Ngäbe-Buglé comarca won the Miss Panama crown last year.
+Indigenous presence only increased after Rosa Iveth Montezuma of the Ngäbe-Buglé comarca won the Miss Panama crown in 2018.

 Panama has a healthy group of expats from all corners of the globe due to its thriving economy and accessibility to other countries in the region.
 You’ll find nearly every nationality in the world gathered here, working together in varied fields.

 If you’re interested in meeting expats, you can connect with them using InterNations which hosts regular “meet and greet” events.
 It’s also great for networking if you’re keen on building your professional profile.